inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/201-gis-for-developing-contingency-plan.rst

 In this unit we will take this even further.
-We will learn how to perform geographic data analysis, and thereby learn how to make our data more useful, informative, and effective.
+We will learn how to perform geographic data analysis, and thereby learn how to make our data more useful, informative and effective.

 Terminology of Geographic Information Systems (GIS)
 ---------------------------------------------------

 A Geographic Information System (GIS) is a system designed to enable people to work with data related to places on the Earth.
-A GIS allows the creation, storage, manipulation, and analysis of geographic data.
+A GIS allows the creation, storage, manipulation and analysis of geographic data.
 GIS is a very broad concept and can involve complex hardware and software.
 But for most people’s purposes, a simple GIS software application is all that is required, and in this unit we will learn how to use the excellent open-source application, QGIS.